Errors-in-variables regression for dependent data with estimated error covariance matrix: To prewhiten or not?

-Here, $\|\Sigma\|$ is the spectral norm of $\Sigma$.
-Note that the consistent estimators of $Q_{xx,0}$, $Q_{xx,1}$, and $\tau_{2}$ in \cref{thm:TLS-estimator} can be used to provide a plug-in and also consistent estimator of $\Omega$. {Then}, a confidence region based on $\hat{\beta}(I_{p})$ {can be constructed}.
-When the weighting matrix $A$ in \eqref{eq:TLS-estimator-general} is nonrandom, the asymptotic properties of the general weighted estimator are direct consequences of \cref{thm:TLS-estimator}. {The following Condition \ref{asp:trace-WTLS} is a direct generalization of Condition \ref{asp:trace} for generic $A$.}
+{Then}, a confidence region based on the unprewhitened estimator $\hat{\beta}(I_{p})$ {can be constructed}.
+When the weighting matrix $A$ in \eqref{eq:TLS-estimator-general} is nonrandom, the asymptotic properties of the general weighted estimator $\hat{\beta}(A)$ are direct consequences of those in Theorem \ref{thm:TLS-estimator}. {The following Condition \ref{asp:trace-WTLS} is a direct generalization of Condition \ref{asp:trace} for a generic symmetric $A$.}